-When teaching prenatal classes I spend a lot of time talking about car seat safety; how long children should be in specialized car seats, when to move from one seat to another, how to ensure the seat is installed correctly, etc. I talk about it for two reasons: being safe in cars is something that has always been in my mind, as the daughter of an auto body technician whose shop was on our property while growing up AND because I am a certified child restraint technician.
+When teaching prenatal classes I spend a lot of time talking about car seat safety; how long children should be in specialized car seats, when to move from one seat to another, how to ensure the seat is installed correctly, etc. I talk about it because being safe in cars is something that has always been in my mind, as the daughter of an auto body technician whose shop was on our property while growing up AND because I am a certified child restraint technician.
 It is often surprising that almost every car seat set up that I have inspected over the last 10+ years has had something about it that wasn’t safe.

 I can't tell you how often have I heard parents complain to me that they think their child needs to move to a forward facing position because they are “bored” facing backwards.
 What I want to know is why their baby finds the back of the front seat more entertaining than the front of the back seat?
 It isn’t as though a baby can see out the window.

 WHY IS A REAR FACING CAR SEAT SAFER FOR A CHILD?

 When a child is rear-facing their heads, necks, shoulders and torsos are supported by the hard shell of the frame of the car seat.
 In the event of a collision, for the vast majority of collisions, the impact is therefore absorbed by the seat and is spread across the head, neck, shoulders and torso thus causing less overall trauma.
 When we put toddlers in a forward-facing car seat then it is simply their torso that we well secured to the seat in a collision.
 Parents often forget that toddlers have a disproportionately heavy head until their bodies stretch out in height, so the weight of the head puts a considerable strain on the neck and shoulders when it snaps forward in a collision thus causing significantly more trauma and injury.